Hawaiian shoyu chicken2012-11-19

 - Whole cilantro leaves for garnish

-Remove one cup of shoyu broth from the cooking pot and skim off fat from the top.
-Dump the remaining sauce down the drain.
+- Remove one cup of shoyu broth from the cooking pot and skim off fat from the top.
+Discard the remaining sauce, or better yet, serve it with a big bowl of steamed rice.
 Return the defatted shoyu broth to the cooking pot.
 Bring to a boil.
 In a small bowl, mix cornstarch and water and whisk into boiling broth.
 Reduce heat and cook until thickened, stirring frequently.
 It just takes a minute or two.
 Brush glaze over chicken and garnish with cilantro leaves.

 Average Member Rating